Our sustainability statement of intent

 Create a lasting positive social impact in our communities

 We will create at least £10 million of social value in our local communities by 2030, support charitable initiatives that directly benefit London communities, support education and employment initiatives and support our supply chain in eradicating Modern Slavery.
-For more on our community strategy, see community relationships.
+For more on our social impact strategy, see social impact strategy.
+For more on our social impact, see Our Performance.

 Put Health and Wellbeing front and centre

 We will integrate wellbeing considerations into design, support initiatives that improve internal and external air quality across our portfolio and communities, and promote initiatives to support the health and wellbeing of our people, occupiers and supply chain partners.

 Progress against targets is monitored by our Sustainability Committee and publicly reported on an annual basis.

 To help ensure a consistent approach to sustainable building design and create a positive, long lasting social impact on the communities in which we work, our expectations and ambitions are outlined to our partners within Our Guiding Principles for Design.
 This is supported by our Sustainable development brief which sets out detailed guidance and deliverables for our development teams.